 The university chooses to spend only a portion of the investment income (including changes in the value of investments) each year.
-Under the spending plan established by the university, four and a half percent of a five-year moving average of the fair value of endowment investments has been authorized for expenditure.
+Under the spending plan established by the university, 4.5% of a five-year moving average of the fair value of endowment investments has been authorized for expenditure.
 In fiscal year 2016, the university began transitioning to a seven-year moving average, by adding one year's value to the moving average calculation.
 This transition will be complete with fiscal year 2019.
 In addition, the board approved imposing both a maximum and minimum distribution rate on each year's calculation.
-Beginning in fiscal year 2016, the maximum and minimum distributions, if any, is retained to be used in future years when the amount computed using the spending plan exceeds the investment income.
+Beginning in fiscal year 2016, the maximum and minimum distribution rates are 6% and 3%, respectively, of the previous calendar year's market value.
+The remaining amount after distributions, if any, is retained to be used in future years when the amount computed using the spending plan exceeds the investment income.
 At June 30, 2017, net appreciation of \$143,641,974.04 is available to be spent, of which \$140,662,884.53 is restricted for scholarships and fellowships, libraries, instructional department uses, academic support, research, and other purposes.
 The per unit fair value for participating endowments was \$3.3771205 at June 30, 2017.
 Income distributed was \$0.15017 per share in 2017, or \$39,195,682.29.